 The remainder of the paper is organized as follows.
-The next section provides a non-technical introduction to convergence testing and begins with an empirical example to motivate the introduction of a new concept of weak $\sigma$ -convergence that accords with the notion suggested by Hotelling (1933) in the header.
+The next section provides a non-technical introduction to convergence testing.
 The section briefly reviews existing tests for convergence, explains the need for a new concept of the Hotelling type that is useful in economic, social and experimental applications, and provides the simple linear trend regression mechanism that is proposed in this paper for testing convergence.
-Section 3 provides a formal development of the concept of weak $\sigma$ -convergence, discusses various matters of formulation and interpretation in the context of several useful prototypical decay function models of convergence, and introduces the linear trend regression approach and associated t-ratio test of convergence.
-Section 4 derives asymptotic theory for the proposed test under null and alternative hypotheses (of both convergence and divergence).
-Several new results on power function trend regression asymptotics are obtained in these derivations, which may well be of wider interest.
-Section 5 reports some numerical calculations to demonstrate the contrasting test behavior under these two alternatives.
-Section 6 reports the results of Monte Carlo simulations to assess the finite sample performance of the test procedure.
-Section 7 illustrates the use of the new test in two additional empirical applications.
-Section 8 concludes.
+Also this section provides a formal development of the concept of weak σ -convergence, discusses various matters of formulation and interpretation in the context of several prototypical decay function models of convergence, and introduces the linear trend regression approach and an associated t-ratio test of convergence designed for practical implementation.
+Section 3 derives asymptotic theory for the proposed test under null and alternative hypotheses (of both convergence and divergence).
+Several new technical results on power function trend regression asymptotics are obtained in these derivations, which are of wider relevance than the concerns of the present paper.
+Section 4 reports some numerical calculations to demonstrate the contrasting test behavior under these two alternatives.
+Section 5 reports the results of Monte Carlo simulations to assess the finite sample performance of the test procedure.
+Section 6 illustrates the use of the new test in three empirical applications.
+Section 7 concludes.
 Technical derivations and proofs are in the Appendix.
-Supplementary materials (intended for online reference) that include the proofs of supporting lemmas and further numerical calculations and simulations are given in Appendix S.
+Supplementary materials (intended for online reference) that include the proofs of supporting lemmas and further numerical calculations and simulations are given in Appendix S. Stata and Gauss codes for the methods introduced in this paper are available at the author websites.